Safety plans and resources Internal use only

 HHT uses three safety plan documents depending on client presentation.
-Each is designed to be completed collaboratively with the client — not read aloud from a template.
+Each is completed collaboratively with the client — not read aloud from a template.
 All completed safety plans must be documented in Sessions Health.

 Safety plan (standard)